N2-Sys/BitSense/README.md

 The above command will read the default runtime configuration (which is in `simulator/config/sketch_config.toml`).
 If you want to specify a new configuration, run with `./XXX -c [path_to_config_file]` instead.

 You may encounter an error `FATAL| Failed to open record file ../data/records.bin. @data.h:769` at the first run.
 This is because the default data stream is `../data/records.bin`, but the file nonexists.
-We provide a sample stream parsed from a truncated CAIDA trace (much smaller than the trace used in the paper).
+We provide a sample stream down-sampled and parsed from a truncated CAIDA trace (much smaller than the trace used in the paper).
 You can download this file from the [Google drive](https://drive.google.com/file/d/1o7YQdNVhQyAAe_naWXBGB7mOYQVmNF5T/view?usp=sharing) (or the [PKU disk](https://disk.pku.edu.cn:443/link/4BF2174500E4481C298BB1E9793CE85F) as a backup) and unzip it to `simluation/data`.
 Now any sketch framework should run smoothly.

 ### Sketch Configuration
 Each sketch framework needs a number of configuration parameters to run, e.g., height, width, and input data stream.
 The default config file (i.e., `simulator/config/sketch_config.toml`) has already specified a sample configuration for each sketch.